Smallstep Agent for Linux

 and curl

-, run the following as root:
+, run the following:

-curl -sL https://packages.smallstep.com/scripts/smallstep-agent-install.sh | bash
+curl -sL https://packages.smallstep.com/scripts/smallstep-agent-install.sh | sudo bash

 -